The top 5 360-degree surveying cameras for mobile mapping in 2021.

 The Pros:

-The Mosaic 51 camera is a 360-degree camera which captures images with an all-in-one solution for image capture.
-There is no need for an additional workstation within the car as is common with other similar cameras.
-Its simple frame and structure means it can easily be integrated into already functioning mobile mapping systems.
+The Mosaic 51 camera is a 360-degree camera that captures images with an all-in-one solution for image capture.
+There is no need for an additional workstation within the car, as is common with other similar cameras.
+Its simple frame and structure mean it easily integrates into already functioning mobile mapping systems.

-Two onboard GPUs have the potential for future edge-AI to detect personal identifiable information such as license plates and face which can later be blurred.
-This is extremely important for security and individual protection and also makes it the only GDPR-capable compliant camera currently on the market.
+Two onboard GPUs have the potential for future edge-AI to detect personally identifiable information, such as license plates and faces, which can later be blurred.
+This is extremely important for security and individual protection, and also makes it the only GDPR-compliant camera currently on the market.

 As another added security measure, the data collected by the camera can be encrypted so that not even the driver of the vehicle can access the information if so requested by the owners.
 With the increasing need for privacy protection, these two features really hit the nail on the head.

-The Mosaic 51 is also the most durable camera, with an IP64 rating meaning that it can withstand dust entering the camera, as well as having sealed and water-resistant housing and waterproof connectors.
-The lenses have been built so that they are easily replaceable, so that any slight scratch will not incur a completely new camera or a servicing by the manufacturer.
+The Mosaic 51 is also the most durable camera, with an IP64 rating, meaning that it can withstand dust entering the camera, as well as having sealed and water-resistant housing and waterproof connectors.
+The lenses have been built so that they are easily replaceable, so that any slight scratch will not incur a completely new camera or a service by the manufacturer.

 The Cons:

-- External battery means that solution is not completely self-contained
+• An external battery means that the solution is not completely self-contained

 Conclusion: